influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/authentication_and_authorization.md

 2. [Generate your JWT token](#generate-your-jwt-token)
 3. [Include the token in HTTP requests](#include-the-token-in-http-requests)

-##### Add a shared secret in your InfluxDB configuration file
+##### Add a shared secret in your InfluxDB Enterprise configuration file
-InfluxDB uses the shared secret to encode the JWT signature.
+InfluxDB Enterprise uses the shared secret to encode the JWT signature.
 By default, `shared-secret` is set to an empty string, in which case no JWT authentication takes place.
 Add a custom shared secret in your [InfluxDB configuration file](/influxdb/v1.8/administration/config/#shared-secret).
 The longer the secret string, the more secure it is: